-When determining the appropriate amount of work the GCCM prime can pursue, owners should consider a number of factors and have the conversation as early as possible during preconstruction.
-Owners should consider at a minimum the following when making this determination:
+When determining the appropriate amount of work the GCCM can pursue, public bodies should consider a number of factors and have the conversation as early as possible during preconstruction.
+Public bodies should consider at a minimum the following when making this determination:

-- What work does the GCCM prime typically perform (performance varies by firm and industry)? - What work did the GCCM prime firm indicate they want to pursue in their proposal? - What opportunities are there to break the work into smaller packages to increase competition? - How does the contracting community typically bid on this package of work (do they typically want to qualify their bids)? - Will this generate sufficient competition for the work? - How will this impact S/DBE participation? - Will other firms pursue this work? - What sub work might be typically included in this package, and how will that impact sub utilization (public bodies should limit performance of subcontract work in package, but some packages are typically combined in industry)? - For example, rebar supply and cement finishing are typically included in a concrete structuring package. - How do you calculate this percentage (MACC, NSS, GCs, fee, etc.)?
+- What work does the GCCM typically perform (performance varies by firm and industry)? - What work did the GCCM firm indicate they want to pursue in their proposal? - What opportunities are there to break the work into smaller packages to increase competition? - How does the contracting community typically bid on this package of work (do they typically want to qualify their bids)? - Will this generate sufficient competition for the work? - How will this impact S/DBE participation? - Will other firms pursue this work? - What subcontract work might be typically included in this package, and how will that impact sub utilization (public bodies should limit performance of subcontract work in package, but some packages are typically combined in industry)? - For example, rebar supply and cement finishing are typically included in a concrete structure package.

-Administration Staff and Equipment Requirements for Self-Performed Subcontract Work
+Staff and Equipment Requirements for GCCM Self-Performed Subcontract Work

-It is important for Public Bodies and the GCCM prime to ensure that the staff required to manage subcontract work are different from the team managing overall GCCM contract.
+It is important for public bodies and the GCCM to ensure that the staff required to manage subcontract work are different from the team managing overall GCCM contract.
 The overall GCCM contract typically requires full-time staff, and the cost is included within the Specified General Conditions.
-Allowing the GCCM to pursue subcontract work with staff already allocated to the overall GCCM contract can create an unfair advantage for the GCCM prime and reduce their ability to manage the overall contract and sub work.
+Allowing the GCCM to pursue subcontract work with staff already allocated to the overall GCCM contract can create an unfair advantage for the GCCM and reduce their ability to manage the overall contract and sub work.